Advisor Agreement Template

-An advisor agreement is a legal contract that formalizes the relationship between a company and an individual advisor.
-This document outlines the terms, responsibilities, compensation, and expectations for both parties in the advisory relationship.
+An advisor agreement is a legal contract that formalises the relationship between a company and an individual advisor.
+This document records the services the advisor will provide, the compensation (typically equity), and the rights and responsibilities of both sides — the company and the advisor.

 Who Uses Advisor Agreements?